 This Article uses PROMESA as a vehicle to examine the development of Territory Clause jurisprudence over the history of the Republic, the legal underpinnings of the U.S. territorial governments, and the unfortunate fragility of the rights of our brothers and sisters of the U.S. territories.
 Ultimately, PROMESA represents past, present, and future for the U.S. territories and forces us to ask how we wish to conduct ourselves a nation.

-La Promesa Cumplida [The Promise Fulfilled]: How the U.S. Constitution,
+La Promesa Cumplida [The Promise Fulfilled]: How the U.S. Constitution has Enabled Colonialism,

 Cath.
 U. L. Rev.